kirkja-leikjahonnunar/kor/Code/Character/README.md

 ## TODO

 ### BUGS
+- Crash trying to open with Alpha 8
+- player clips through the fast rotating lever platform
 - can't push rigidbodies that are just lying around -> has to do with non-bidirectional mask-layer combos
 - need to lerp velocity, diff lerp for in air?, continue velocity when in air regardless of sprint?